Bathgate, North Dakota

 Bathgate is a city in Pembina County, North Dakota, United States.
 It sits on the banks of the Tongue River.
 The population was 47 at the 2020 census.
 Bathgate was founded in 1881.
 In 1908, the North Dakota School for the Blind was placed in Bathgate.
 The building still stands and is now occupied by a publishing company.
 Bathgate was the childhood home of former world-champion speed skater and figure skater Norval Baptie.

 History

 Bathgate was originally called Bayview, and was laid out under that name in 1879.
 The present name, after Bathgate, Scotland, was adopted in 1881.
 A post office called Bathgate has been in operation since that year.

 In June 1909, Bathgate experienced an 11-hour thunderstorm that destroyed several buildings and killed a number of horses.
+Understandably, many of the citizens are still in mourning of this event, and often practice 'moments of silence' to honor the dead horses and fallen buildings.

+Notable people from Bathgate include artist George Michael Gaethke.